 Adopt and enforce electronic signature laws and provide the necessary infrastructure to protect the digital identity of individuals and organizations and enable the use of electronic documents.

-Address offline and online taxation of goods and services to create a level playing field.
+Address offline and online taxation of goods and services to create an incentive to foster online business transactions and exchange of goods and services via the internet and other connecting e-networks..

 Provide the appropriate infrastructure for handling e-transactions using, for example, credit cards, Internet banking and mobile money.